tangwhiap/ATMS-523-Module-8-WenhanTang/README.md

-# 🌧️ Seasonal Machine Learning for Precipitation Prediction over the U.S. Midwest
+# 🌧️ Random Forest for Precipitation Prediction over the U.S. Midwest
 *A final project for ATMS 523*

 ## ✨ Author